 This is a powerful tactic that SEOs love.
 It does take a bit of work, but these are a relatively easy sell.
 When you find broken links that are relevant to your niche, you can email the webmaster to let them know that you have pieces of content that they can link back to instead.

-It’s a win-win – you get your backlink, and the webmaster gets to update broken links.
+It’s a win-win – you get your pillow link, and the webmaster gets to update broken links.

 The trick is to find dead pages on high-authority websites in your niche.
 You can use the Wayback Machine to find out what kind of content the link used to point to, or you can go off what the anchor text says.
 If you already have content that matches the dead page, great!
 If not, you can either create one or move on to another link.

 You can take this one step further.
-Chances are, that one dead link you found isn’t the only broken backlink to that particular piece of content.
+Chances are, that one dead link you found isn’t the only broken pillow link to that particular piece of content.
 Use SEO tools to find out what other websites linked to the same piece, and reach out to them as well.

 Here’s an easy way to build links: find any mentions of your brand that do not link to your website.
 After all, if a website is willing to mention you, they’re likely willing to link to you if you just ask.